mckennapsean/dissertation/content/05-security.md

 respect to their usability or effectiveness for network analysts with real data.

-A number of cyber security researchers have studied the usability and effectiveness of their tools, but there is no common evaluation framework to utilize [@Staheli2014].
+A number of cybersecurity researchers have studied the usability and effectiveness of their tools, but there is no common evaluation framework to utilize [@Staheli2014].
 Researchers have developed custom surveys [@Musa2008;
 @Fink2005; @Blue2008; @Komlodi2005], which make comparison difficult and may not